 Photographing Sacred Places in Paris and Beyond

 Our search for the sublime leads us on the journey of ultimate discovery.
 Along that road we experience pain, hardship and loss together with our share of love, joy and bliss.
-I've included an image of a lovely stainglass window from a chapel adjoining the spectacular Sacre Coeur Basilica in Paris, France to both celebrate the Christian Easter season and as a way to draw attention to the journey that all meaning-seeking folk undertake throughout their life.
+I've included an image of a lovely stained glass window from a chapel adjoining the spectacular Sacré-Coeur Basilica in Paris, France to draw attention to the journey that all meaning-seeking folk undertake throughout their life.

 For some the search is conducted through extreme physical activity.
 Others search for experience through travel; art making or appreciation; or through the practice of (man-made) religion.

 It's particularly interesting to me when these three areas of endeavor are combined.
 Personal pilgrimages, whether conducted alone or as part of a mass migratory community, are examples of such endeavor.
 Conversely, so-called holy wars are, to my mind, an abomination.